SAP/abap-file-formats/doc/specification.md

 If a file format is changed incompatibly, a new file format with a new version has to be created.
 The old file format is kept.
 It can be used for old/existing versions of files.

-Following changes to file formats are considered as incompatible:
+The following changes to file formats are considered as incompatible:

 - Content type of the file is changed (e.g., from xml to json)
 - Mandatory fields are added